j-brady/BioTools/README.md

 ## nus.py
 Scripts for converting Bruker NUS sampling schedules to Omega compatible format and vice-versa.

+	from NMR_Tools import nus

+	nus.Omega2Bruk('nuslist1','nuslist2')

+will output a bruker format nus list for use with hmsIST

+	nus.Bruk2Omega('nuslist')

+will convert bruker nuslist to Omega format

 ## Tract
 Scripts for analysis of <sup>15</sup>N-TRACT data.
 Fitting and effective correlation time (&tau;<sub>c</sub>) along with estimation of apparent molecular weight.